jonwhittlestone/words/_posts/2021-12-30-learnings-from-the-year-2021.md

 In Python, 2021 I've gotten to grips with FastAPI and Pydantic which has greatly helped with rapid application development.

-FastAPI is an async micro web framework that works beautifully with Pydantic to works with the OpenAPI protocol to product beauiful API documentation out of the box.
-This is exactly what our team needed.
+FastAPI is an async micro web framework that works beautifully with Pydantic and works with the OpenAPI protocol to produce beauiful API documentation out of the box.
+This is exactly what our team needed in order to move quickly.

 <!-- In frontend land, we've reafactored -->